 3. Live More Ethically: When was the last time you thought about where your clothes were made?
 Considering the ethics of the companies you support is one simple way to live a more ethical life.
 Some major corporations use production means that are at odds with Za’atar’s mission.
 In a sense, every good that we buy can be a political act in itself.

 This is why Za’atar has created the Layali project to employ refugees at fair wages.
-The shop sells ethically made goods such as clothing, jewelry and bags.
+The shop sells ethically made goods such as clothing, jewelry

 As the largest seaport in Greece and a major port of entry into mainland Europe for many refugees and migrants, the Port of Piraeus can be seen as a symbol of opportunity.
 Recently, the port has also played a role in another opportunity – a fishing school held by Zaatar to promote its mission of helping refugees and migrants build self-sufficient lifestyles.